owka54/PERN-TwitterClone/README.md

 ## Things to fix

-0. Nothing to fix (To my knowledge)
+1. Styling issues ( buttons outside of post box, hamburger menu not centered in header, mobile navigation menu ) ¬¬0.
+Nothing to fix (To my knowledge)¬¬